adamimos/epsilon-transformers/README.md

 ## Usage

-To install, alongside all dependencies, run `pip install .` from the repository folder
+To install, alongside all dependencies, run `pip install -e .` from the repository folder